 - 1. Instructors or course departments may handle exam arrangements directly.
 If instructors or departments provide exam accommodations, they must do so according to the accommodations determined by the SSD office.
-If the instructor refers the student to SSD for testing, the student submits the completed Exam Accommodation Request Form to SSD according to the deadlines posted in the SSD office and it is then emailed to the SSD testing e-mail.
-This form may be obtained from the SSD office during normal business hours or on the SSD website. - 2.
-For students who receive testing accommodations after the beginning of the quarter, submit the completed Exam Accommodation Request Form to SSD at least five (5) working days prior to the requested exam date. - 3.
+If the instructor refers the student to SSD for testing, the student submits the completed Exam Accommodation Request Form to SSD according to the deadlines posted in the SSD office.
+Students and instructors will receive emails confirming exams have been scheduled.
+This form may be obtained from the SSD office during normal business hours or on the SSD website here. - 2.
+For students who receive testing accommodations after the beginning of the term, submit the completed Exam Accommodation Request Form to SSD at least five (5) working days prior to the requested exam date. - 3.
 Students will take regularly scheduled exams on the same schedule as their nondisabled classmates.
 When scheduling conflicts occur, exams may be scheduled at an alternate time the same day or the following business day.

-Such conflicts will be handled on a case-by-case basis.

-- 4. Students will take final exams on the schedule established by SSD, which differs from the schedule published in the Class Schedule.
+Such conflicts will be handled on a case-by-case basis. - 4.
+Students will take final exams on the schedule established by SSD, which differs from the schedule published in the Class Schedule.
 A completed Exam Accommodation Request Form for finals must be turned in three (3) weeks prior to the exam date.
 Schedule and confirm dates and times of all exams with SSD according to the deadlines posted in the SSD office and emailed to students. - 5.
 Establish and maintain communication with SSD and instructors regarding exam arrangements, including informing the office of "pop" (unscheduled) quizzes/exams or timed in-class assignments.
-Students must bring their syllabus to SSD for copying if "pop" quizzes/exams or timed in-class assignments as soon as it is available after the first class meeting.
+Students must bring their syllabus to SSD for copying if "pop" quizzes/exams or timed in-class assignments are listed as soon as it is available after the first class meeting.
 SSD will make every effort to accommodate according to the student's class schedule.
-Take-home exams will be handled on a case-by-case basis. - 6.
-For exams that are rescheduled by the instructor, students must inform SSD as soon as they know so that rescheduled exams can be administered on the same schedule as other students or as soon as possible.
-Rescheduled exams require instructor permission or verification. - 7.
+Take-home exams will be handled on a case-by-case basis.

+- 6. For exams that are rescheduled by the instructor, students must inform SSD as soon as they know so that rescheduled exams can be administered on the same schedule as other students or as soon as possible.
+Rescheduled exams require instructor permission or verification and can be sent via email to ssdproctoring@csusb.edu. - 7.
 Complete an optional Exam Accommodation Feedback Form at the end of each exam session to rate the effectiveness of the proctor, reader, or scribe. - 8.
 Report any problem with exam administration to the Accommodations Support Coordinator or proctor immediately.
-Time to investigate and correct a problem is not taken out of the student's exam time. - 9.
-Any questions or concerns regarding exam accommodations should be immediately directed to the SSD office in person or at ssdproctoring@csusb.edu.
+Time to investigate and correct a problem is not taken out of the student's exam time. - Any questions or concerns regarding exam accommodations should be immediately directed to the SSD office in person or at ssdproctoring- @csusb.edu.